Lets examine the pros and cons of composition asphalt shingles and steel (metal) roofs,

 One manufacturer calls this the shadow.
 Others call this model the

 These composition shingles have more of a beefy look, reminiscent of the cedar shake shingles of old.
+Keep in mind that the thicker the shingle is the more radiant heat it retain; good in the winter, bad in the summer.

 Selecting a Roofing Contractor